Guide to American Express Membership Rewards

 There will be instructions on the website to complete your redemption.
 It’ll be easy, but if you have any questions, you can always call customer service at 1-800-668-2639 (small business cardmembers should call 1-888-721-1046, and corporate cardmembers can call 1-800-716-6661).

-Can you redeem AmEx points for cash?
+Can you redeem Amex points for cash?

 Yes.
 Now, to be technical and extremely literal, you can’t redeem them for cash in the sense that you’ll actually see the green stuff.
 You won’t redeem the points and then receive an envelope full dollar bills.